 Advisor: Maria Lugo

-Family Consumer Science (FCS) promotes personal growth and leadership development through family and consumer sciences education.
+Family Consumer Science (FCSSU) promotes personal growth and leadership development through family and consumer sciences education.
 Monthly meetings, and a focus on community service.
 Open to all students regardless of major.

 Health and Physical Education Club